Bill Nichols (politician): Business career

 After military service, Nichols was employed by the Parker Fertilizer Company, and would later become president of the associated Parker Gin Company.

 Politics

 Service in the Alabama Legislature

 Prior to his congressional service, he served over an eight-year period in both houses of the Alabama Legislature, having been elected to the Alabama House of Representatives in 1958 and the Alabama Senate in 1962.

 Congressional service

-A strong supporter of Alabama's George Wallace, Nichols unseated freshman Republican U.S. Representative Arthur Glenn Andrews in the 1966 general election, while Wallace's wife, Lurleen Burns Wallace was handily winning the governorship.

-Nichols defeated Andrews again in 1970.
-He was elected to eleven terms.
+Nichols was elected to congress in 1966 and was reelected each year until his death in 1988.

 In 1986, with retiring Republican U.S. Senator Barry Goldwater of Arizona, Nichols co-authored the Goldwater–Nichols Act, the far-reaching reorganization of the United States Department of Defense command structure.

-Glenn Andrews initially won the Alabama House seat that Nichols held for nearly a generation while Andrews was running on the 1964 Goldwater–Miller presidential ticket.
+Nichols voted for the Abandoned Shipwrecks Act of 1987.
+The Act asserts United States title to certain abandoned shipwrecks located on or embedded in submerged lands under state jurisdiction, and transfers title to the respective state, thereby empowering states to manage these cultural and historical resources more efficiently, with the goal of preventing treasure hunters and salvagers from damaging them.
+President Ronald Reagan signed it into law on April 28, 1988.